 We also support Canines Companions for Independence, a non-profit organzition that provides disabled individuals with highly trained companion dogs.
 Ten member veterinary hospitals sponsor all of the veterinary care for these dogs while they are trained by inmatesin a tremendous program at a local women's prison, Coffee Creek Correctional Facility.
 The PVMA provides additional support throughout the year, as needed, by donating supplies and additional support to the program.

-They still do that, but in 1992, Dove Lewis started providing Emergency Service and Critical Care 24 hours a day and over the years they have expanded their community outreach programs such at the Pet Loss Support Program, Blood Bank, Lost and Found Database, Community Education and several others.
+In 1992, Dove Lewis started providing Emergency Service and Critical Care 24 hours a day and over the years they have expanded their community outreach programs such at the Pet Loss Support Program, Blood Bank, Lost and Found Database, Community Education and several others.
 The PVMA and DoveLewis remain connected to this day.

 Animal Shelter Alliance of Portland (ASAP)